westphallm1/AoMM-Cross-Mod-Sample/README.md

   `mod.Call("RegisterFlyingPet", ...)`.
 Also includes a basic example of using `mod.Call("GetState",...)` to act on AoMM state variables retrieved as a dictionary.

+* `Pets/SampleOptionalCombatPetProjectile/`: Contains the code for a pet projectile with two pet buffs, one of which is registered with
+  `mod.Call(...)` and one of which isn't.
+The pet will behave as a regular pet when summoned via the non-registered buff, and as a combat
+	pet when summoned via the registered buff.
+This can be used to achieve an effect similar to the " (AoMM Version)" of pet items in the base mod.

 * `Minions/SampleGroundedMinion/`: Contains the boilerplate code for a minion that behaves like the vanilla vampire frog pet.
 No cross-mod specific code exists in this directory.
 The cross-mod minion behavior is managed entirely by `mod.Call("RegisterGroundedMinion", ...)`.